warthog9/tenstorrent.github.io/core/getting-started/README.md

 ### Quick Installation

 Tenstorrent provides a bash script, [tt-installer](https://github.com/tenstorrent/tt-installer/), for fast and easy setup of our software stack.
 The installer supports Ubuntu, Fedora, and Debian.
-To use it, paste this into your terminal:
+To use it, paste the following into your terminal:

 ```{code-block} bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/tenstorrent/tt-installer/refs/heads/main/install.sh)"